mimmi20/monolog-laminas-factory/README.md

 return [
     'log' => [
+        \Laminas\Log\Logger::class => [
             'formatters' => [
                 'myFormatterName' => [
                     'type' => 'gelf',
                     'options' => [
                         'systemName' => "my-system", // Optional : the name of the system for the Gelf log message, defaults to the hostname of the machine
                         'extraPrefix' => "extra_", // Optional : a prefix for 'extra' fields from the Monolog record 'contextPrefix' => 'ctxt_', // Optional : a prefix for 'context' fields from the Monolog record 'maxLength' => 32766, // Optional : Length per field
                         'maxNormalizeDepth' => 9, // Optional
                         'maxNormalizeItemCount' => 1000, // Optional
                         'prettyPrint' => false, // Optional
+                    ],
                 ],
             ],
         ],